FACTBOX-Countries rally round Lebanon after Beirut blast

-Aug 5 (Reuters) - Countries and international organisations lined up on Wednesday to help Lebanon after a massive warehouse explosion sent a blast wave across Beirut, killing at least 100 people and injuring nearly 4,000.
+Aug 6 (Reuters) - Countries and international organisations have lined up to help Lebanon after a massive warehouse explosion sent a blast wave across Beirut, killing at least 145 people and injuring nearly 5,000.

 Below are details of some of the international assistance offered.